The Rogue Leveling Guide for the Mists of Pandaria

 The Glyph of Pick Lock makes the lockpicking instant.
 Mists of Pandaria does not change this in any way.

 Boxes pickpocketed in M of P will require 450 lockpicking, so you won’t be able to open them until level 90.
-Boxes picked up as loot seem to be few and far between, but might not require the 450 skill.
+Boxes picked up as loot seem to be few and far between, as always, but don’t necessarily require the 450 skill.

 Like spells, poisons scale with your level.
 You used to have to make them and then you used to have to buy them.
 A poison quest used to be required, now you just get the skill from your trainer.
-The poison quest can still be done, but it is not necessary.
-If you want to get the quest talk to the head Rogue trainer in Orgrimmar or Stormwind.
+The poison quest has been removed from the gamer and the Horde trainer who gave it to you has been disappeared.

 In Mists of Pandaria the poisons are just like any other class’s buffs and they last for one hour and last through death.
 Poisons are no longer bought from vendors and you do not have to stock them in your bags.
 You do not have to apply them to your weapons anymore.
 Just activate and you’re good.